 We also created a video for you on all the different types of Goldendoodle generations.
 Watch it below!

 Goldendoodle Generations Reference Guide

-Understanding the terminology is important, and quite simple once you understand what the letters and numbers mean.
-I will breakdown the meaning of F1B Goldendoodle as an example:
+Understanding generational terminology is important, and it’s quite simple once you understand what the letters and numbers mean.
+Let’s look at the meaning of F1B Goldendoodle as an example: